OlekNadolice/Jobnetic-Frontend/README.md

 # Jobnetic

 - I will deploy this webiste soon.
+There is a few things that I need to change / add.

 # What I use to build this application